clingen-data-model/expediter/doc/clingen_informatics_infrastructure.md

 #### Testing

 Currently there is no automated testing of the Data Exchange configuration.
 The standard testbed for Ansible roles seems to be a Vagrant based VM.
-Studying popular playbooks on Ansible Galaxy for test configuration then replicating it.
+Approach would be to study popular playbooks on Ansible Galaxy for test configurations then replicate existing proven approaches.

 #### Automate creation of data exchange topics